stdombek/docs/content/en/docs/Users/_index.md

 The loan will remain in the patron’s list of open loans, but the item status will change to **Claim returned**.

-If the library cannot locate the claimed returned item, it will need to decide whether to bill the patron for the item or mark the item missing without charging fines.
+If the library cannot locate the claimed returned item, it will decide whether to bill the patron for the item or mark the item missing without charging fines.
 In FOLIO, this action is referred to as resolving a claim.

 To resolve a claim on an item: